-1. Applicants from Chinese Universities: Applicants should arrange for a verification report of their university academic records with the China Academic Degree and Graduate Education Development Center (CDGDC).
+1. Admitted applicants from Chinese Universities: Admitted applicants should arrange for a verification report of their university academic records with the China Academic Degree and Graduate Education Development Center (CDGDC).
 The report must be mailed directly by the CDGDC to SPDC (not by the applicants)